-As a result of the policy changes above, mapping of the Specialized Mixed Use Nodes and Commercial Overlay Zones has already been recommended.
+As a result of the policy changes above, mapping of the Specialized Mixed Use Nodes and Commercial Overlay Zones, and an amendment to Map1, page 2 of 6 for the inclusion of the Lehigh Acres Planning Community as a Special Treatment Area has already been recommended.
 Staff has also recommended the addition of a new map to the Future Land Use Map Series, a slightly modified version of the consultants Tier Map.
 In addition to these changes, staff is recommending four additional amendments to the Future Land Use Map, Map 1.

 The Lehigh Acres Comprehensive Planning Study includes a recommendation to change large areas of the community to the Central Urban future land use category.
-While this is balanced somewhat with a reduction of the Tier 3 area to a lower density, no analysis of the impacts of this land use change have been preformed.
+While this is balanced somewhat with a reduction of the Tier 3 area to a lower density, no analysis of the impacts of this land use change have been performed.
 Without a full evaluation of the impacts of these proposed changes, and without a justification of the need, such an amendment is sure to be objected to by the Department of Community Affairs.
 At this time staff is not recommending transmittal of these changes.